 Bonobos is a one-stop-shop for reasonably priced but high-quality tuxedos with extended sizing available, as well.
 The brand is currently offering a Guides Chat service for tuxedo fitting and styling sessions with plans to provide more in-depth virtual appointments in the coming weeks.

-"[The Guides service] was previously in development, but quickly accelerated to launch as a response to COVID-19," George McCracken, Bonobos's Fashion Director, tells Brides.
+"[The Guides service] was previously in development, but quickly accelerated to launch," George McCracken, Bonobos's Fashion Director, tells Brides.
 "We noticed customers were still moving forward with dressing for special occasions, such as weddings, whether smaller scale and in-person or virtual, and wanted to purchase suits and tuxedos for the occasion without leaving their homes."
 Already, the brand has seen great results from the service.
 "Over 40 percent of customers who chat with our guides follow through with purchasing items, so we're very excited to see how this translates with video appointments."